 How Much Information Are You Broadcasting To Hackers About Your Site?

-Security Measure #1 – Get In Touch With Your Hosting Company
+Security Measure #1 – Contact Your Host

-A proper WordPress maintenance routine ensures that:
+A full WordPress maintenance routine ensures that:

 - All unnecessary data and files are deleted,